WaCoDiS/job-repository/README.md

 * OpenAPI
 OpenAPI is used for the specification of core WaCoDiS data model and APIs.

+### Job Definition REST API
+The Job Definition APIs REST interface is defined as [OpenAPI definition]().

+**Endpoints:**

+* **/resources/search**
+Used for finding available Resources that match SubsetDefinitions.
+The body for a **HTTP-Post** request contains a DataResourceAccessSearchBody which defines a spatial extent, a time frame and a list of SubsetDefinition.
+The service's response is a map which uses the transmitted SubsetDefinitions as keys and lists of matching resources as values.
+Resources can be either GetResources which contain a URL that references the actual data directly or a PostResources which contains a URL and a HTTP-Post body.
+* **/dataenvelopes**
+Used for adding new DataEnvelopes to the metadata storage.
+The DataEnvelope to add is contained in the body of a **HTTP-Post** request.
+The _identifier_ attribute of a DataEnvelope is assigned by the Data Access Service.
+The response contains the newly added DataEnvelope including the assigned identifier.
+* **/dataenvelopes/{id}**
+The **HTTP-GET** method of this endpoint is used for retrieving a DataEnvelope by its identifier (which was assigned by Data Access when adding the DataEnvelope to the metadata storage).
+The **HTTP-PUT** method of this endpoint is used for updating stored DataEnvelopes which already have an indentifier assigned by Data Access.
+The **HTTP-Delete** method of this endpoint is used for removing DataEnvelopes from metadata storage.
+* **/dataenvelopes/search**
+Used for finding stored DataEnvelopes.
+A DataEnvelope is send to the service via **HTTP-POST** request.
+The service checks if a DataEnvelope with the same values is already exisiting in the metadata storage.
+If a matching DataEnvelope is found the indentifier ot this DataEnvelope is returned by the serivce.

 ## Installation / Building Information
 ### Build from Source